Gregwar/Plankton/README.md

 # Plankton

-This is a PHP pico framework
+This is a PHP pico framework (less than 100 lines)

 ## Features